tjscollins/codenotes/content/codenotes/software-engineering/oop.md

 * [*Code Complete* by Steve McConnell](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670/)
     - I can't sing this book's praises often enough.
 OOP is a practical methodology, not a theoretical one, and this is a practical book.
 * [*Object-Oriented Software Construction* by Bertrand Meyer](https://www.amazon.com/Object-Oriented-Software-Construction-Book-CD-ROM/dp/0136291554)
-    - A little dated, but probably the most thorough text that addresses the theory of object-oriented programming.
+    - A little dated, but probably the most thorough and complete text that addresses the theory of object-oriented programming.
+The biggest downside is that all the code is written in Eiffel rather than a more mainstream language.

 ## Footnotes